guziks/warp4j/README.md

 - creates self-contained binaries for Linux, macOS and Windows using [warp-packer](https://github.com/dgiagio/warp)
 - works on Linux, macOS and Windows (with Windows Subsystem for Linux)
 - supports cross "compilation"
+- does not require neither JDK nor JRE installed

 ## TL;DR